Frozen Embryo Transfer (FET) Cycle

 What is the purpose of freezing spare embryos?

-- Embryos from an IVF cycle where a transfer is medically not appropriate can be frozen so that the clinical problems can be rectified before embryos are transferred.
-For example:
+The transfer of frozen thawed embryos from your previous IVF cycle gives you another chance at achieving a pregnancy without undergoing a full IVF cycle.
+Embryos from an IVF cycle where a transfer is medically not appropriate can be frozen so that the clinical problems can be rectified before embryos are transferred.

 - Patients at risk of Severe Ovarian Hyperstimulation Syndrome

 - Inability to transfer embryos because of obstruction or another abnormality in the cervix (neck of the womb)

 - Patients undergoing this treatment prior to treatment for cancer to store fertility